shinPallini/automuteus-analytics/README.md

     </a>
 </p>
 <div style="margin-left: 2%">
+This project is to analyze and display stats data of automuteus with jupyter lab.
+This project is forked AutoMuteUs!

 AutoMuteUs is a Discord Bot to harness Among Us game data, and automatically mute/unmute players during games!

 Requires [amonguscapture](https://github.com/denverquane/amonguscapture) to capture and relay game data.